imKashyap/imKashyap/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=imKashyap&label=Profile%20Visits&color=blue&style=plastic%22%20alt=%22imKashyap" /> </p>

+* I am a final year undergraduate student under the department of Electrical Engineering in [IEM, Kolkata](https://iem.edu.in/).
-* I build a no. of android applications with flutter as well as kotlin.
-I also have repositories with problems solved over different domains of competitive coding mostly in java.
+* I am a Fullstack Flutter Developer.
+I build a no. of android applications with flutter as well as kotlin with backend in Firebase/NodeJS.
+* I also have repositories on Problem Solving with problems solved over different domains of competitive coding mostly in java.
-* I am a 4th year undergraduate under the department of Electrical Engineering in [IEM, Kolkata](https://iem.edu.in/).

 ***
 **⚙️ &nbsp;GitHub Analytics**